tfpauly/privacy-proxy/draft-private-access-tokens.md

   Issuer.

-When a Mediator-anonymized Client requests a token from an Issuer, the Issuer enforces the Origin's policies based on the received Mediator-anonymized Client identifier, issuance state at the Mediator for the Client, and the Origin.
+When a Mediator-anonymized Client requests a token from an Issuer, the Issuer enforces the Origin's policies based on the received Client issuance state and Origin policy.
 Issuers know the Origin's policies and enforce them on behalf of the Origin.
 An example policy is: "Limit 10 accesses per Client".
 More examples and their use cases are discussed in {{examples}}.
 The Issuer does not learn of the Client's true identity.